breadmanssbm/4QsPR/README.md

 [Steamodded](https://github.com/Steamopollys/Steamodded) - mod loader
 ## How to install
 1. Install [Steamodded](https://github.com/Steamopollys/Steamodded)
-1. Download the source code of this mod
+1. Download the latest release of this mod on the right hand side
 3. Copy the folder to your MOD directory, usually "C:\Users\<USER>\AppData\Roaming\Balatro\Mods".
 It is created by [Steamodded](https://github.com/Steamopollys/Steamodded).
 4. Enable the Mod by selecting it from the Main Menu > Mods